SREshwarPrasad/projects/dsr/README.md

-DYSARTHRIC SPEECH RECOGNITION USING BiLSTM-GRU \n
+DYSARTHRIC SPEECH RECOGNITION USING BiLSTM-GRU

 A lightweight model for Digit (0-9) Classification

 The project focuses on recognizing Dysarthric Speech Pattern that deploys BiLSTM-GRU Model and comparing it against Hidden Markov Model.